 Han Group: provided planning advice on a major mixed use development for residential, commercial and retail in CBD.

 SSROC: We have been assisting Southern Sydney Regional Organisation of Councils (SSROC) with an extensive legislative and policy review of waste and resource recovery law in NSW (prompted by the recent COAG export waste bans affecting paper, plastic and glass) for the purpose of shifting to circular economy in NSW and rapid expansion of waste recovery and recycling facilities.
 Our analysis included a critical review of relevant laws, policies and governance structures in other Australian and international jurisdictions to identify legal and policy features that could be adopted and improved upon.
 In this ground-breaking project, we have identified barriers and constraints currently inhibiting resource recovery and recycling of council-managed waste streams in NSW, discussed opportunities to encourage waste avoidance, minimisation and re-use and made recommendations for legislative and policy reforms.

 Enviro Recycling: advising in relation to the suspension of the operation of the waste recycling and resource recovery business and compliance with a number of prevention notices issued under the Protection of the Environment Operations Act (POEO Act).

 Waste Asset Management Corporation (formerly WSN): advising in relation to various contractual and contamination disputes in respect of the lidcombe liquid waste treatment facility.
 Claire was seconded to WSN and advised on all planning and environment matters.
 Her work included:

-- various permitting, planning and compliance issues associated with WSN's alternative waste treatment facility at Jacks Gully and proposals for other AWTs;
+- various permitting, planning and compliance issues associated with WSN's Materials Recycling Facility at Jacks Gully and proposals for other MRFs;

 - regulatory compliance and approval requirements for Lucas Heights and Eastern Creek facilities; and